THE ROYAL CONSTITUTION OF VOLLETNIA

 (c) To promote the progress of science and useful arts by securing for limited times the exclusive right to their respective writings and discoveries;

-(d) To define and punish piracies and felonies committed on the high seas,
+(d) To define and punish piracies and felonies committed on the high seas and within the Kingdom.

 (e) Grant letters of marque and reprisal.